lsy20000/SAICR/README.md

 # SAICR
-The official code of Symmetric Alignment and Intra-class Contrastive Refinement for Referring Image Segmentation
+The code of Symmetric Alignment and Intra-class Contrastive Refinement for Referring Image Segmentation